 Xu, J, Wu, C, Xiang, H, Su, Y, Li, Z-X, Fang, Q, Hao, H, Liu, Z, Zhang, Y & Li, J 2016, 'Behaviour of ultra high performance fibre reinforced concrete columns subjected to blast loading', ENGINEERING STRUCTURES, vol. 118, pp. 97-107.View/Download from: Publisher's site

-Li, J, Wu, C & Hao, H 2015, 'An experimental and numerical study of reinforced ultra-high performance concrete slabs under blast loads', MATERIALS & DESIGN, vol. 82, pp. 64-76.View/Download from: UTS OPUS or Publisher's site
+Li, J, Wu, C & Hao, H 2015, 'An experimental and numerical study of reinforced ultra-high performance concrete slabs under blast loads', MATERIALS & DESIGN, vol. 82, pp. 64-76.View/Download from: Publisher's site

-Li, J, Wu, C & Hao, H 2015, 'Investigation of ultra-high performance concrete slab and normal strength concrete slab under contact explosion', ENGINEERING STRUCTURES, vol. 102, pp. 395-408.View/Download from: UTS OPUS or Publisher's site
+Li, J, Wu, C & Hao, H 2015, 'Investigation of ultra-high performance concrete slab and normal strength concrete slab under contact explosion', ENGINEERING STRUCTURES, vol. 102, pp. 395-408.View/Download from: Publisher's site

-Li, J, Wu, C & Hao, H 2015, 'Residual loading capacity of ultra-high performance concrete columns after blast loads', International Journal of Protective Structures, vol. 6, no. 4, pp. 649-669.View/Download from: UTS OPUS or Publisher's site
+Li, J, Wu, C & Hao, H 2015, 'Residual loading capacity of ultra-high performance concrete columns after blast loads', International Journal of Protective Structures, vol. 6, no. 4, pp. 649-669.View/Download from: Publisher's site

 Columns are essential load carrying structural components and may experience accidental loads such as terrorist bombing attacks during their service life.
 Damages to columns may trigger structural collapse and it is therefore very important to protect critical load-carrying columns.
 In recent studies, a novel ultra-high performance concrete (UHPC) material was developed and static loading test results revealed its outstanding mechanical strengths and ductility.
 The present study investigates the blast load-carrying capacities of columns made of UHPC.
 Concrete columns built with UHPC were blast tested in the field first; then brought back to laboratory and subjected to static load tests to determine their residual load-carrying capacities after experiencing varying levels of blast damage.
 The results from the field blast tests and laboratory static load tests for residual load-carrying capacities are presented and discussed in this paper.
 Numerical models for simulating responses and residual strengths of the UHPC columns after blast loadings are also developed in commercial hydro-code LS-DYNA and presented in the paper.
 Comparisons between the test data and numerical results are made and the accuracy of the numerical model is validated.